 Who is eligible for police reform grants?

-Eligibility is set by each funding program, but police reform grants in this category most often support: Police Department, City / Municipal Government, County Government and Public Authority.
+Eligibility is set by each funding program, but police reform grants in this category most often support: Police Department, City / Municipal Government, Tribal Nation and Nonprofits.
 Check each grant's eligibility summary for the exact applicant types and requirements.

 How much funding is available?